GIR-pub/deepdotweb/_posts/2015/09/02/alphabay-market-is-back-online/index.md

-<p><a href="/marketplace-directory/listing/alphabay">Alphabay</a>, the market who is expected to take the lead after <a href="/2015/08/26/agora-market-to-pause-operations-finish-your-orders-and-withdraw-money/">Agora will be gone</a> &#8211; has come back from a downtime, needed to upgrade their infrastructure due the huge increase of Agora refugees traffic.
+<p><a href="#">Agora will be gone</a> &#8211; has come back from a downtime, needed to upgrade their infrastructure due the huge increase of Agora refugees traffic.
 This was their official announcement:</p>
 <blockquote><p>First of all, apologies for the downtime and coming back online a bit late.
 We wanted to make sure everything was all right before announcing it.
 We got a brand new infrastructure and we are ready for the big user influx.</p>
 <p>*** IMPORTANT *** Do not send coins to your old Bitcoin addresses.
 Simply head to your Balance page and get your new deposit address.</p>
 <p>We recuperated all the coins from the old hot wallets and made a new brand new one.
 We will keep the old wallet server online for 72 hours in case someone mistakenly sends coins to an old address, but this is a manual process and you will have to wait a bit if you make a mistake.
 Just send coins to the right address and you will be fine.
 To round things up, all Escrow countdowns have been extended for 48 hours, same goes for auto-declining orders.</p>